NYC Counseling – Notice of Privacy Practices

 We may use and disclose your PHI for the following purposes:

-- Treatment
+Treatment

-For business activities such as quality assessment, staff training, licensing, and internal audits to improve our services. - Appointment Reminders and Follow-Up
+For practice operations such as quality assessment, staff training, licensing, credentialing, audits, and internal administrative functions necessary to operate the practice and improve services.

-With your permission, we may share relevant information with individuals involved in your care or payment for your care. - As Required by Law
+With your permission, we may share relevant information with individuals involved in your care or payment for your care.

 Special Situations Where Disclosure May Be Required

-- Law Enforcement Purposes as permitted or required by law.
+- Law enforcement purposes as permitted or required by law.

 Uses and Disclosures Requiring Your Written Authorization